iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 The NAS/BLE Visited Host MAY be statically configured with the identity of a RADIUS Server.
 Alternatively, the NAS/BLE Visited Host MAY use the contents of an Advertizement Element received from the BLE Peripheral to derive an FQDN of the RADIUS sever and use RFC 7585 {{RFC7585}} to dynamically resolve the address of the RADIUS server.
-For example, the Bluetooth URI data type Advertizement Element (0x24) can be used to encode a hostname that identifies the network which operates the BLE Home Central Host.
+For example, the peripheral can use the Bluetooth URI data type Advertizement Element (0x24) to encode the Bluetooth defined 'empty scheme' name tag together with a hostname that identifies the network which operates the BLE Home Central Host associated with the peripheral.
+Alternatively, a federation of operators of BLE Visited Centrals and RADIUS Servers can define the use of the Bluetooth defined Manufacturer Specific Advertizement Data Element (0xFF) together with a Company Identifier that identifies the federation to signal a federation defined sub-type that encodes information that enables the BLE Visited Central Host to derive an FQDN of the RADIUS sever associated with the advertizing peripheral.

 The NAS/BLE Host generates a RADIUS Access-Request message using the prand from the RPA as the User-Name attribute and the hash from the RPA as the User-Password attribute.